 Administrative Plan: Clearly describe the plan under which the operation, sharing, time allocation, and maintenance of the facility will be administered.
-Discuss the plan for cost recovery for core services.
+Discuss in detail the plan for cost recovery and charge backs for core services.
+If a cost recovery plan is not included in the administrative plan, provide strong justification for its absence.
 Discuss if funds will be allocated to support the use of the facility by qualified cancer research investigators and describe the process to be used to disburse funds to support use of the facility by these cancer investigators.
 If some fraction of available funds is to be used by the facility director for development of new or improved approaches to technical challenges, discuss the process to identify and evaluate such development projects.
-Discuss if cancer researchers from other Texas academic institutions or industry scientists have access to the facility and the terms for such access.
+Discuss whether cancer researchers from other Texas academic institutions or industry scientists have access to the facility and the terms for such access.

-Training Plan: Describe the plan to train users to use the facility and also to evaluate the results obtained.
+Training Plan: Describe the plan to train users to use the facility and to evaluate the results obtained.